Julie D. Campbell

 Campbell's areas of teaching and research are Renaissance and seventeenth-century literature with specialization in the works of continental and English women writers.
 She is the author of Literary Circles and Gender in Early Modern Europe (Ashgate, 2006) and the editor and translator of Isabella Andreini’s pastoral tragicomedy, La Mirtilla (ACMRS, 2002), which was performed in a stage reading by the L. A. Camerata, directed by Marylin Winkle, February 9, 2019, at the University of Southern California, and February 13, 2019, at Greenway Court Theatre, Los Angeles, CA. Campbell has published articles in The Sixteenth Century Journal, Biography, Women's Writing, Sidney Journal, Shakespeare Yearbook, Renaissance Studies, and Blackwell's Literature Compass.
 She has contributed work to the Encyclopedia of Women in the Renaissance (ABC-Clio, 2007), Women Players in England, 1500-1660 (Ashgate, 2005), Reading Early Women (Routledge, 2004), and A History of Early Modern Women's Writing (Cambridge, 2018).
 With Professor Anne Larsen, she has edited and contributed to Early Modern Women and Transnational Communities of Letters (Ashgate, 2009).
 With Professor Maria Galli Stampino, she has edited and contributed to In Dialogue with the Other Voice in Sixteenth-Century Italy: Literary and Social Contexts for Women's Writing, The Other Voice Series (Centre for Reformation and Renaissance Studies, 2011).
+Her current book project, Women, Entertainment, and Origins of the Salon: Tastemakers at the French Court, 1570-1615, is under initial contract with Amsterdam University Press.
+Her current translation project, with Professors Pamela Brown (U. Conn.) and Eric Nicholson (Syracuse/NYU/Florence), is Lovers' Debates: A Bilingual Edition.
+The Fragmenti di altre scritture by Isabella Andreini, under contract with The Other Voice in Early Modern Europe, Iter Press.
 She is a Co-Editor of Early Modern Women: An Interdisciplinary Journal.
 She is also a member of the WGSS faculty at EIU.

 Frequently Taught Courses